"There's magic in what you do - the blend of guitars and voices. I'm becoming quite a fan!" - Brooks Williams

 "John has left (Fairfield) to be half of the excellent duo Silvington with Tricia Moore.
 They write such gorgeous songs."

-Anthonu John Clarke in "Anyway..Actually..Anthiony" p74
+Anthony John Clarke in "Anyway..Actually..Anthony" p74

 "You two are an asset to any club"